KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 1. Recommendation: Found `npm run` in file `CONTRIBUTING.md`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
 2. Recommendation: Found `npm run` in file `bug_report.md`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
 3. Recommendation: Found `npm run` in file `PULL_REQUEST_TEMPLATE.md`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-4. Recommendation: Found `uses: actions/checkout@v4` in file `automated-tests.yaml`: Replace it with v5.
-5. Recommendation: Found `npm run` in file `automated-tests.yaml`: Replace it with `node --run`.
+4. Recommendation: Found `npm run` in file `automated-tests.yaml`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-6. Recommendation: Found `uses: actions/checkout@v4` in file `release.yaml`: Replace it with v5.
-7. Recommendation: Found `npm run` in file `release.yaml`: Replace it with `node --run`.
+5. Recommendation: Found `npm run` in file `release.yaml`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-8. Recommendation: Found `npm run` in file `package.json`: Replace it with `node --run`.
+6. Recommendation: Found `npm run` in file `package.json`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-9. Recommendation: There is no CODE_OF_CONDUCT file.
+7. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-10. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
+8. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
 It is recommended to use it.

 ### [MMM-MealieShoppingList by btoconnor](https://github.com/btoconnor/MMM-MealieShoppingList)